The Teacher Advocate – Write for TA

 - Cite your references.
 If you cited it, it should be in the references.
 Don't include references you didn't cite in the article.
 Reference the most recent research, from 2014 to the present.
 Check references to make sure you have spelled the authors’ names the same way both places and that you have the correct page numbers and correct year.
 Use APA style, as in the Publication Manual of the American Psychological Association, Seventh Edition (2019).

 - Write your biography in 45 words or less.
 Include a short biography stating what and where you teach and what your passions or interests are in education.
 The following template can serve as a guide:

 [Dr./Mr./Ms. Author Last Name is a Title at Institution.
 She/He teaches courses on x, y, and z.
 Any other relevant information of interest to the reader can go here.]
 Please limit your biography to 45 words.

 TA Topics of Interest

 Classroom Management – includes behavior management and rewards, handling conflicts, averting bullying situations, and time management

 Classroom Set-up – includes physical arrangement, bulletin boards, record-keeping, procedures, and routines

-Communication – includes communications with students, parents, colleagues, administrators, and community members (including government such as city council, school board, or state or national legislators) – think about classroom newsletters, parent-teacher conferences of all types, what to say and how to say it
+Communication – includes communications with students, parents, colleagues, administrators, and community members (including government such as city council, school board, state and national legislators)—think about classroom newsletters, parent–teacher conferences of all types, what to say and how to say it